SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Implementation Details

 \section{Implementation Details}

-To ensure consistency across all SVG data, we adopted relative positional coordinates.
-The model parameters are initialized randomly and optimized using the AdamW optimizer (with $\beta_1=0.9$, $\beta_2=0.999$) at an initial learning rate of $3 \times 10^{-4}$.
-The learning rate is warmed up over the first 2000 steps and then decayed to $1.5 \times 10^{-5}$ following a cosine schedule.
-Additionally, we applied weight decay of 0.1 for regularization and constrain gradients by clipping their norms to a maximum value of 2.0.
-Besides, we normalized the input SVG embeddings into the $[-1, 1]$ range to stabilize the training process.
-To further enhance the model’s ability to capture sequential dependencies, we integrate rotary position embeddings (RoPE)~\cite{roformer_su_2024}, a technique widely used in advanced large language models~\cite{ChatGPT,llama_Touvron_2023}.
-RoPE effectively encodes positional relationships within sequences, allowing the model to better understand the temporal and structural progression of SVG creation.
-We utilized Transformers~\cite{transfromer_ashish_2017} as the fundamental building block for VP-VAE.
-Both the encoders and decoders are based on the Transformer architecture, consisting of 4 layers, a feed-forward dimension of 512.
-To investigate scaling trends, we trained VS-DiT models at three different sizes: 0.16B, 0.37B, and 0.76B parameters.
-We trained VP-VAE for 1000k steps using a total batch size of 128 across 2 A800 GPUs, requiring approximately two day.
-Subsequently, leveraging the trained VP-VAE, we trained VS-DiT for 500k steps with a batch size of 256 on 8 A800 GPUs, taking approximately four days.
-In the sampling phase, we used DDIM~\cite{ddim_song_2021} to de-noise 100 steps; dpm-solver~\cite{dpmsolver_lu_2022} also supports 20-step de-noising for more efficient sampling.
+\textbf{Data Standardization and Optimization.} To ensure consistency across all SVG data, we adopted relative positional coordinates.
+The model parameters were initialized randomly and optimized using the AdamW optimizer (with $\beta_1=0.9$, $\beta_2=0.999$) at an initial learning rate of $5 \times 10^{-5}$.
+The learning rate was warmed up over the first 2,000 steps and then decayed to $1 \times 10^{-6}$ following a cosine schedule.
+Additionally, we applied a weight decay of $0.1$ for regularization and constrained gradients by clipping their norms to a maximum value of $1.0$.
+Furthermore, input SVG embeddings were normalized into the $[-1, 1]$ range to stabilize the training process.